Musungui/GRADING-SYSTEM/README.md

-# GRADING-SYSTEM
+# Grading System

-This takes the sum of student's three subjects and calculates the average and grade using If....elseif statements
+Grading System is a program that calculates the average of a student's three subjects and assigns a corresponding grade based on specified criteria.
+The program uses If...ElseIf statements to determine the grade.

+## Features

+- Input the scores for three subjects.
+- Calculate the average of the three subjects.
+- Determine the grade based on the average using If...ElseIf statements.